The square footage of a house … how important is it when you are buying or selling a home?

 Summary- How important is the square footage of a house?

 In summary, we can’t ignore the accurate square footage of a home.
-It is one of the factors that goes into determining a homes price and will also set a general expectation of buyers veiwing a home.
+It is one of the factors that go into determining a home’s price and will also set a general expectation of buyers viewing a home.

-If you are a home buyer don’t get caught up soley in the square footage of a home.
-Be open minded and objective.
+If you are a home buyer don’t get caught up solely in the square footage of a home.
+Be open-minded and objective.
 Square footage can definitely be overstated by agents or sellers.
 Look slightly below what you think is your minimum square footage, especially when there is low inventory and the market is moving quickly.
 Always verify the accuracy of the stated square footage.

-If you are home seller, be careful not to overstate the square footage of your home.
-Highlight the true attributes of your home and don’t try to over inflate the square footage of your house.
+If you are a home seller, be careful not to overstate the square footage of your home or exaggerate any features of your home.
+There also can be liability issues for overstating the size of your home.
+It may give a homebuyer reason to initiate a lawsuit if they discover your exaggerated the size after they move in.
+Highlight the true attributes of your home and don’t try to over-inflate the square footage of your house.
 Don’t try to make your house into something it is not.
 That will only backfire on you.

 - Petra Norris- Should I Buy Directly From The Agent Listing A Home?